bkrolik/marketing-segmentation-poc/README.md

 ## 🤝 Contributing

-This POC is intentionally small so we can experiment.
+This POC is intentionally small to make experiments.
 Feel free to extend:

 * new routers
 * new filters